 A project that I liked, despite the thirty hours it consumed.
 The table remained until Christmas to Mr. Cordova, and then she went to her new owner in Regina.
-This job was labour intensive so I was very happy that I invested in a professional planer-jointer.
+This job was labor intensive so I was very happy that I invested in a professional planer-jointer.
 I decided to sell my Lurem C200 (jointer-planer only).
 The table was a reflection of what it can achieve.
 If anyone is interested, kindly pull the trigger and let me know!

 After this mega project, we tackled the living room.
-Melanie took care of painting.
+Melanie took care of the painting.
 Several years ago we lived with the underlay of gypsum board, which frankly was not the most beautiful effect.
 A gray “dove”, very soft, had covered the entire room.
 The interior integrated living room furniture assumed a darker gray color…we had to do something and bring life back to the weird place!